 Multiple IRAs Doesn’t Mean Unlimited Contributions

-For 2019, the maximum contribution allowed to either a traditional IRA or a Roth IRA is $6,000.
+For 2021 and 2022, the maximum contribution allowed to either a traditional IRA or a Roth IRA is $6,000.
 The limit tops out at $7,000 when you factor in the $1,000 additional catch-up contribution allowed for savers aged 50 and older.

 The most important thing to know about having multiple IRAs is that this is an aggregate limit, not an individual one.
 In other words, the total amount you contribute across all your IRAs can’t exceed the annual contribution limit.